Western Qin: Restoration and final defeat

+Statute of the Maitreya Buddha at Bingling Cave Temple in present-day Yongjing County, Gansu.

 By 409, the Later Qin was facing mounting defeats on the battlefield along with the Helian Xia and Southern Liang breaking away.
 That year, Qifu Gangui restored the Western Qin at Mount Dujian, once again calling himself the King of Qin.
 He soon returned the capital to Yuanchuan in 410 and captured several Later Qin commanderies.
 Due to pressure from the Xia and Eastern Jin, Later Qin could only convince Gangui to remain as a nominal vassal by appointing him the King of Henan.
 Gangui then campaigned against Southern Liang and the Tuyuhun.
 In 412, he shifted the capital to Tanjiao (譚郊, in modern Linxia Hui Autonomous Prefecture, Gansu) before he was assassinated by Qifu Gongfu.

 Gangui's son, Qifu Chipan quickly defeated Gongfu and took the throne.
 Chipan moved the capital to Fuhan (枹罕, in modern Linxia, Gansu), where it would remain for many years.
 Evident from his reign was the Western Qin's endorsement of Buddhism, as the Bingling Temple was first built under him.
 In 414, he conquered the Southern Liang and restored the King of Qin title, but Western Qin was now in contact with Northern Liang, and the two sides fought with each other on multiple occasions.
 He also launched several campaigns against the Tuyuhun and other tribes to broaden his state's influence.
 When the Eastern Jin commander, Liu Yu conquered Later Qin in 417, Chipan submitted to Jin as a vassal.
 Liu Yu appointed him Duke of Henan and left his territory unscathed, but in 418, the Helian Xia conquered the Guanzhong region from Jin, and Western Qin had a new threat from the east.

 The situation worsened for Western Qin in 421 as the Northern Liang vanquished the Western Liang, freeing up their western frontiers and allowing them to focus on Qin.
 Chipan allied himself with the Northern Wei and tried to get them to attack the Xia, but he continued to suffer losses to Xia and Liang, with his worst defeat coming in 426.
 Internally, Western Qin was also struggling with rebellions by their Tuyuhun and Qiang subjects.
 Chipan died in 428, leaving behind his son and successor, Qifu Mumo an inherently dire situation.

 In 429, due to pressure from Liang, Mumo was forced to move his capital to Dinglian (定連; in modern Linxia, Gansu).
 In 430, Mumo offered his surrender to Northern Wei, but on his way to join Wei at Shanggui, the Xia emperor, Helian Ding intercepted him and forced him to stop at Nan'an (南安; southeast of modern Longxi County, Gansu).
 Meanwhile, the rest of Qin's territory was conquered by the Tuyuhun, leaving Mumo with only a lone city.
 In 431, Helian Ding, in a last-ditch effort to expand westward, attacked Nan'an and forced Mumo to surrender, thus ending the Western Qin dynasty.
 Mumo and 500 of his clan members were all executed by Xia.